matthew-brett/asterisk-blog/content/whos-reading.md

 for a summary of the evidence that Jesus had a detailed knowledge of the scriptures.

-Last "no nearby cliff".
+Last: "no nearby cliff".
 If you, like me, were entirely ignorant of the geography of Nazareth, you might presume from the authors' strong feelings on this matter that Nazareth is pretty flat.
 If so, the [Israeli tourist board disagrees with